ProjectHackernewsGroup04/Frontend/README.md

   </tr>
 {{/each}}
 ```
-_It goes through all the JSON objects in the content. `this` represent to the current element and `reply` is the property name._
+_It goes through all the JSON objects in the content. `this` represents the current element and `reply` is the property name._

 2. In `layout.hbs`, you'll find the headers which has the link for each page.
 Make sure that you will be using the same API pattern.
 See below.
 ```